 to make plans and set long-term goals.
 Each child may progress at different rates,

 and show a different view of the world.
 In general, these are some of the abilities

 Developing the ability to think abstractly

-Concerns with philosophy, politics, and social issues
+Concerned with philosophy, politics, and social issues

-Comparing oneself to one's peers
+Comparing himself to his peers

-Your adolescent's relationships with others
+Your teen's relationships with others

 He wants independence from parents.